JuliaSmoothOptimizers/NLPModelsIpopt.jl/docs/src/tutorial.md

 ## Output

 The output of `ipopt` is a `GenericExecutionStats` from `SolverTools`.
-It contains a few basic information of the solver.
+It contains basic information from the solver.
 In addition to the built-in fields of `GenericExecutionStats`, we also store in `solver_specific` the following fields: